 Eli Lilly (LLY) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the drugmaker had gained 14.53% over the past month.
-This has outpaced the Medical sector's gain of 2.85% and the S&P 500's gain of 3.92% in that time.
+Prior to today's trading, shares of the drugmaker had gained 3.04% over the past month.
+This has lagged the Medical sector's gain of 4.71% and the S&P 500's gain of 3.73% in that time.

-LLY will be looking to display strength as it nears its next earnings release, which is expected to be July 30, 2020.
+Investors will be hoping for strength from LLY as it approaches its next earnings release, which is expected to be July 30, 2020.
 The company is expected to report EPS of $1.58, up 5.33% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $5.81 billion, up 3.12% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $5.62 billion, down 0.22% from the year-ago period.

-Any recent changes to analyst estimates for LLY should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for LLY.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.1% higher.
-LLY is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Consensus EPS estimate has moved 0.02% lower within the past month.
+LLY is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, LLY is currently trading at a Forward P/E ratio of 23.78.
-Its industry sports an average Forward P/E of 15.31, so we one might conclude that LLY is trading at a premium comparatively.
+Digging into valuation, LLY currently has a Forward P/E ratio of 24.35.
+This valuation marks a premium compared to its industry's average Forward P/E of 15.85.

-It is also worth noting that LLY currently has a PEG ratio of 1.5.
+Investors should also note that LLY has a PEG ratio of 1.54 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Large Cap Pharmaceuticals industry currently had an average PEG ratio of 2.13 as of yesterday's close.
+Large Cap Pharmaceuticals stocks are, on average, holding a PEG ratio of 2.21 based on yesterday's closing prices.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 26, which puts it in the top 11% of all 250+ industries.
+This group has a Zacks Industry Rank of 41, putting it in the top 17% of all 250+ industries.

 Click to get this free report